 Isifi Lokole barely lasted a year before Wemba left with some band member to form another group Yoka Lokole.
 That band also lasted about a year before controversies set in over money.
 The matter worsened when Wemba was incarcerated in December 1976, for allegedly having an affair with an army general’s daughter, while the band toured without him.

 By 1977, Papa Wemba had created a new group, Viva La Musica.
-In its first year, Viva La Musica was rated as the best orchestra by a popular Kinshasa newspaper, while one of its singles was the best song.
-Viva La Musica had a strong line-up of young musicians, among who was the then unknown Koffi Olomide.
+In its first year, Viva La Musica was rated as the best orchestra by a popular Kinshasa newspaper, while one of its singles was best song.
+Viva La Musica had a strong line up of young musicians, among who was the then unknown Koffi Olomide.

 As the ‘70s ebbed out and gave way to the ‘80s, Papa Wemba began visiting Paris with Viva la Musica, and sometimes alone, to expand his musical horizon.
 By the ‘90s, he was crossing cultural boundaries as his audience grew.
 In 1993, he provided backing vocals on Peter Gabriel’s Secret World Live and went on the album tour the following year.

-“The Sapeur cult provided a high standard of personal cleanliness, hygiene and smart dressing to a whole generation of youths across Zaire.
-When I say well-groomed, well-shaven, (and) well-perfumed, it is a characteristic I’m insisting on among the young.
-I don’t care about their education since education always comes first of all from the family.”
+“The Sapeur cult provided high standard of personal cleanliness, hygiene and smart dressing to a whole generation of youths across Zaire.
+When I say well-groomed, well-shaven, (and) well-perfumed, it is a characteristics I’m insisting on among the young.
+I don’t care about their education, since education always comes first of all from the family.”